oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-core-environment.md

 ```

-If you get output like this then you need to download `step` and create the root certificate, follow the process in **Task 2b**
+If you get output like this then you need to download `step` and create the root certificate, follow the process in **Task 2b**, do not follof the steps in task 2a

 ```
 ls: cannot access /home/tim_graves/key: No such file or directory